marcopaglio/installation-guides/README.md

 ## Installation Guide

-The installation guide depending on your operating system.
+The installation guide depends on your operating system.

 ### Windows